virgili0/Virgilio/README.md

 In the **Inferno** you won’t find gentle introductions or generic explanations, but a lot of different detailed guides, topics, hands-on tutorials and more!
 You’ll find an entire section dedicated to research and daily updates from the field!
 You’ll find guides like “how to train a massive neural network over hundreds of GPUs efficiently” or “How to deal with huge datasets”, or “how to fine-tune a preprocessing pipeline”.
 Think about Inferno as the place where you will pick up the sub-field you prefer and dive into that.
 It’s impossible to learn everything at once!
-One of the Virgilio’s most important learning strategies is “One enemy at time”.
+One of the Virgilio’s most important learning strategies is “One enemy at time”, "Divide and conquer!".
-The three specializations that we provide are Computer Vision, Natural Language Processing, and Agents and Reinforcement Learning.
+The three specializations that we provide are Computer Vision, Natural Language Processing, and Agent-based and Reinforcement Learning.
 These learning paths are the “final bosses” of the Virgilio’s experience: once you’ll have completed them you will hopefully be skilled enough to land an internship or tackle real business problems!

 Above these you’ll find a plenty of other useful zones: